Anette100/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
-I am very motivated to become QA.
+I am very motivated to become a software tester.
+I am keen on details and I always meet the deadlines.
+I am constantly learning in order to effectively contribute to the QA community.
 ## TOOLS
 * Jira
 * TestLink